 Complemento de Cuota mutual (CCM) arises from the difference between the value of the mutual contribution for the number of beneficiary workers and the basic contribution of all dependent personnel.

-Accident insurance to cover work accidents and occupational illnesses is compulsory for private-sector employees and public sector employees performing manual activities under risky conditions.
+Accident insurance to cover work accidents and occupational illnesses is compulsory for private-sector and public-sector employees performing manual activities under risky conditions.

 Employers contribute 0.1% to the Labor Reconversion Fund (FRL).